 - “New rule introduced”

-- "Conflict between A and B visible"
+- “Conflict between A and B becomes visible”

-- "Joke/relief, mood lifts"
+- “Joke/relief, mood improves”

-- "Decision was postponed"
+- “Decision postponed”

-| Phase | What you observe | What you note |
+| Phase | What you observe | What you note down |

 |---|---|---|

-| Start (0–10) | High energy, many talking simultaneously | "Goal unclear, roles missing" |
+| Start (0–10) | High energy, many speak at once | “Goal unclear, roles missing” |

-| Middle (10–25) | Leadership shifts, communication becomes more structured | "A takes over moderation" |
+| Middle (10–25) | Leadership changes, communication becomes more structured | “A takes over moderation” |

-| Peak (25–35) | Emotionality rises, communication briefly breaks down | "Time pressure, blaming" |
+| Peak (25–35) | Emotionality rises, communication briefly breaks off | “Time pressure, blaming” |

-| End (35–45) | Tension subsides, solutions become possible again | "Restart after a short break" |
+| End (35–45) | Tension decreases, solutions become possible again | “Restart after a short break” |

 - When did the mood change – and how did you notice it?

-- What helped communication function again?
+- What helped communication to work again?

 - What would you consciously do earlier next time?